wizmo2/TAudio-Case/tembed/docs/setup.md

 #### Audio Configuration
 ![Audio Mode](img/setup_audio.png)

 The Audio-Squeezelite settings can be used to control the audio stream from LMS.
 See [README](https://github.com/wizmo2/squeezelite-esp32#additional-configuration-notes-from-the-web-ui) for detailed information.
-Additional settings are availbler in the LMS "Player_Settings" menu.
+Additional settings are available in the LMS Player Settings page.

 Set the required audio output mode from the drop-down list
 - Analogue - speaker
 - Digital - Toslink output
 - Bluetooth - (not applicable)

 ### LMS Setup
 ![Audio Mode](img/lms-extras.png)

-Use the "Player_Settings-Extras_Settings-ESP32_settings' button to access additional player configuration for the device.
+Use the Player ESP32_Settings page to access additional player configuration for the device.

 Recommended settings are
 - Artwork: Enabled 120x32